wwmyers/hackpot/README.md

 # Enjoy :)

 #### Credits
+* All themes were created by wwmyers from the ground up to be unique and functional
-* Icon for themes is from iconstore.co
+* Icon is from iconstore.co
   * I screenshotted it since we can't use svg file types, and changed the color to my liking
-  * Free download if interested :)
+  * They have some free downloads if interested

 <!--ctrl+shift+v to preview-->